Sourdough Tools and Equipment

 👍 Pros:

-- They serve multiple purposes as roasters and stovetop cookers for soups/stews.
+- Serve multiple purposes as roasters and stovetop cookers for soups/stews/jam.

-- They’re usually easy to clean since the enamel prevents rust.
+- Easy to clean since the enamel prevents rust.

 👎 Cons:

-- Some report that enamel can chip or stain at high temperatures with heavy use over time.
-I’ve never had this issue, though.
+- Some reports suggest that enamel can chip or stain when exposed to high temperatures and subjected to prolonged, heavy use over time.
+I’ve never had this issue.

-- Furthermore, the high sides of a Dutch oven make transferring scored dough to the oven a bit of a pain.
+- Furthermore, the high sides of a Dutch oven make transferring scored dough to the oven somewhat challenging.
 Be sure to wear oven gloves when lowering a loaf in, or you can burn your forearms.

 👍 Pros: